OWASP/CheatSheetSeries/cheatsheets/JSON_Web_Token_for_Java_Cheat_Sheet.md

 //explicitly the use of the HMAC-256 hashing algorithm JWTVerifier verifier = JWT.require(Algorithm.HMAC256(keyHMAC)).build();

-//Verify the token, if the verification fail then a exception is throwed DecodedJWT decodedToken = verifier.verify(token);
+//Verify the token, if the verification fail then a exception is thrown DecodedJWT decodedToken = verifier.verify(token);
 ```